Kotlin/KEEP/proposals/extensions/opening-classes-for-frameworks.md

 #### JarOpener

-A post-processor that flips flags in teh byte code: [JarOpener](https://discuss.kotlinlang.org/t/classes-final-by-default/166/39)
+A post-processor that flips flags in the byte code: [JarOpener](https://discuss.kotlinlang.org/t/classes-final-by-default/166/39)

 ## Open questions